-The current European faculty has teaching and research strengths in ancient, early modern, modern, and contemporary Europe, with a strong concentration of scholars who work on the history of the twentieth century.
-Recent scholarly publications focus on migration, consumption and material culture, gender and ethnicity, religion, science and medicine, public health, democracy and popular protest, education, and the legacies of mass violence.
+The current European faculty has teaching and research strengths in ancient, early modern, modern, and contemporary Europe, with a concentration of scholars who work on the nineteenth and twentieth centuries.
+Recent publications focus on migration, consumption and material culture, gender and ethnicity, religion, science and medicine, public health, democracy and popular protest, education, and the legacies of mass violence.